czetsuya/czetsuya/README.md

 ## 🤝Support and Sponsorship
 With your support, I'll be able to produce more well-researched and high-quality learning videos and blog articles.
 It will validate that what I'm doing is relevant and motivate me to do more content for the developer community.

 Thank you for showing that you care.

-I'm also offering my programming services in tiers.
+PS: I'm also offering my programming services in tiers.

 💰 ☕️ Become my [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/czetsuya)